 Manimal featured Simon MacCorkindale as crime-fighting New York University Professor Jonathan Chase.
-Remarkably, the mysterious Chase had the ability to change himself into any animal.
+Remarkably, the mysterious Chase could change himself into any animal.

-Due to budget constraints in the eight episodes that aired before the series’ cancellation, Chase’s shape-shifting was limited mainly to a sizable black panther.
+Due to budget constraints in the eight episodes that aired before the series’s cancellation, Chase’s shape-shifting was limited mainly to a sizable black panther.

-Considered one of the worst science fiction shows of all time, Manimal had the dubious honor in 2004 of being ranked by the British trade magazine Broadcast as the fifth-worst television program ever exported by the US to the UK.
-It was beat out by Baywatch, The Anna Nicole Show, The Dukes of Hazzard, and Wild Palms.
+Considered one of the worst science fiction shows of all time, Manimal had the dubious honor in 2004 of being ranked by the British trade magazine Broadcast as the fifth-worst television program ever exported by the U.S. to the UK.
+It was beaten out by Baywatch, The Anna Nicole Show, The Dukes of Hazzard, and Wild Palms.

 1965 saw the premiere of some of television’s best-remembered and most far-fetched series: Hogan’s Heroes (1965–1971), O.K.
 Crackerby!
 (1965–66), The Wackiest Ship in the Army (1965–66), I Dream of Jeannie (1965–1970), Green Acres (1965–1971), and F Troop (1965–67).